jethornton/flexgui/docs_flex/source/hal.rst

 The option all_homed will disable the HAL Button until all joints are homed.

+The option confirmation can be used with a checkable QPushButton, QCheckBox or QRadioButton.
+When toggled a popup will ask for confirmation of the action.
+If Cancel is selected the checked state will be set back to the previous state.

 .. csv-table:: HAL Push Button
    :width: 100%
    :align: center